With travel picking up again and airports getting busier, it’s time to take an updated look at which credit cards offer the best lounge access perks.

-Here’s a summary of which credit cards grant airport lounge access, which network they use, and how many free visits you’re entitled to.
+Here’s a summary of which credit cards grant airport lounge access, the network they use, and how many free visits you’re entitled to.

 |Card||Lounge Network||Free Visits|